 In this short video Program Director, Kate Hudson introduces the program:

 Set in the heart of the Thames Valley and conveniently located for London, Henley is one of the oldest and most respected business schools in Europe.
-Ranked 3rd in the UK for executive education (FT 2017), it is part of an elite group of business schools to be triple-accredited for the quality and capability of faculty and output.
+Number 20 in the world for the combined ranking of open and custom programmes (FT 2019), it is part of an elite group of business schools to be triple-accredited for the quality and capability of faculty and output.

 Developing Leaders Magazine: